-J.-P.O. is grateful to European Science Foundation for REACTOR grant to visit Hungary, the Budapest University of Technology and Economics for the warm hospitality, and the Graduate School in Computational Methods of Information Technology (ComMIT), Finland.
-The role of Harri Toivonen at the Department of Accounting, Helsinki School of Economics, is acknowledged for carrying out CRSP database extractions.
-We are also grateful to R. N. Mantegna for very useful discussions and suggestions.
-This research was partially supported by the Academy of Finland, Research Center for Computational Science and Engineering, Project No. 44897 (Finnish Center of Excellence Program 2000- 2005) and OTKA (Grant No. T029985).
+J.-P. O. is grateful to European Science Foundation for REACTOR grant to visit Hungary, the Budapest University of Technology and Economics for the warm hospitality and Laszlo Kullmann for stimulating discussions.
+Further, the role of Harri Toivonen at the Department of Accounting, Helsinki School of Economics, is acknowledged for carrying out CRSP database extractions.
+J.-P. O. is also grateful to the Graduate School in Computational Methods of Information Technology (ComMIT), Finland.
+The authors are also grateful to R. N. Mantegna for very useful discussions and suggestions.
+This research was partially supported by the Academy of Finland, Research Center for Computational Science and Engineering, project no. 44897 (Finnish Center of Excellence Programme 2000-2005) and OTKA (T029985).